Chapter 1 : Zebra Angst

 It was true.
 Vesper’s great-grandmother was half-Veela, thus making her one-sixteenth Veela.

-“I can’t help my natural charm,” Vesper winked as they all dissolved into laughter.
+“I can’t help my natural charm,” Vesper sighed as they all dissolved into laughter.

 “Hello ladies,” he said with a voice capable of melting butter.
 “Has anyone seen a blonde haired minx?
 She’s stolen my heart and refuses to give it back.”